 How is the substantive law of the dispute determined?
 Where the substantive law is unclear, how will a tribunal determine what it should be?

 The substantive law of the dispute is determined by the parties.
-If the parties have not opted for a specific substantive law to govern their contractual relationships and any disputes arising therefrom, the following shall apply:
+In the absence of a specific substantive law being chosen by the parties to govern their contractual relationships and any disputes arising therefrom, the following shall apply:

 - In domestic arbitration and international disputes of a non-commercial nature, the tribunal will apply the substantive provisions of Greek law.